Man dead, 6 injured after driver speeding from police crashes in South Loop

 The driver died due to the impact of the crash.

-The crash sent six others, including a 13 and 14-year-old went to the hospital.
+The crash sent six others, including a 13 and 14-year-old to the hospital.

 Police have not confirmed the reason for attempting the traffic stop.